pahud/aws-proxy-caddy/README.md

 **aws-proxy-caddy** is a reference architecture built on top of AWS cross-regional VPC peering to accelerate cross-regional HTTPS traffic and ensure the traffic go through AWS backbone.
 It has some benefits:

 - All traffic go through AWS regional VPC peering with underlying HA and encryption
-- Internal facing http proxy service with [Caddy](https://caddyserver.com/) - a very robust web server written with Golang.
+- Internal facing http proxy service with [Caddy](https://caddyserver.com/) - a very robust web server written in Golang.
 - Reduced HTTPS RTT overhead - all HTTPS RTT within the same AWS region.
 No cross-regional HTTPS traffic.